Image from Canva

 - Party and seasonal decorating

-Paint or wallpaper something small.
-Painting a room is a lot of work, and often not allowed in rentals.
-Choose the inside of your bookshelves or backside of an interior door to add color and a bit of style.
+Painting a room is a lot of work and often not allowed in rentals.
+Instead, cover the inside of your bookshelves or the backside of an interior door to add color and a bit of style.

-Recessed lighting covers.
 Look for the gorgeous shade covers for the old and ugly recessed lighting pots regularly found in military housing.
-They’re magnetic and dress up the space where installed.
+They’re magnetic and dress up the space.
 Affordable and transferable, the investment pays off for years to come.

-Temporary wallpaper.
+- Temporary wallpaper.
 Reputable companies like Benjamin Moore have engineered removable wallpaper in desirable patterns.
-The hard part is to choose the pattern you like the most.
+The hard part is to choose the design you like the most.

 See?
 Simple, easy, and geared toward getting your deposit back in full!

-If, after attempting several of these rental home projects, you still feel you could use a bit more help, consider hiring a military spouse who has interior decorating or design experience.
-He or she will have pro tips for making the most of your rental property with suggestions for furniture placement and color schemes.
+If you still feel you could use more help after attempting several of these rental home projects, consider hiring a military spouse who has interior decorating or design experience.
+They’ll have pro tips for making the most of your rental property with furniture placement and color schemes suggestions.

 By Dawn M. Smith